 American Express Gold Card

 Furthermore, the Gold Card comes with a sign-up bonus worth 35,000 MR points.
 It can be earned by spending $4,000 within the first three months.
-The Green Card’s bonus is easier to hit and it’s worth only 5,000 fewer points for just half the minimum spend.
+The Gold Card’s sign-up bonus is terrible compared to the Green Card.
+That is because the Green Card’s bonus is easier to hit and it’s worth only 5,000 fewer points for just half the minimum spend.

-The Gold Card also has a $250 annual fee (NOT waived the first year).
-But that’s countered by $100 in airline incidental credits and $120 in select dining credits.
+Plus the Gold Card has a $250 annual fee (NOT waived the first year).
+But that’s countered by $100 in airline incidental credits and $120 in dining credits if you can use them.
 The latter credits are divided up into 12 $10 credits, making them hard to use for some.

 The Green Card be viewed as a budget version of the Gold Card.
 It has more inclusive bonus categories and credits that are not divided up.
 Plus, its annual fee is $100 less than that of the Gold Card.
 However, the Gold Card is better for foodies who love to travel.